troglobit/pimd/README.md

 [![Travis Status][]][Travis] [![Coverity Status][]][Coverity Scan]

-pimd is a lightweight, stand-alone PIM-SM/SSM multicast routing daemon available under the free 3-clause BSD license.
+pimd is a lightweight, stand-alone PIM-SM/SSM multicast routing daemon available under the free [3-clause BSD license][BSD license].
 This is the restored original version from University of Southern California, by Ahmed Helmy, Rusty Eddy and Pavlin Ivanov Radoslavov.

 Today pimd is [maintained at GitHub][github].
 Use its facilities to access the source, report bugs and feature requests, and send patches or